 Objective: [State an overarching review objective structured using the key components of the inclusion criteria (approximately one or two sentences)]

-The goal of this study is to explore and summarize the current literature around the return to physical activity for children who have healed from treatment of slipped capital femoral epiphysis (SCFE), Legg-Calve-Perthes Disease (LCPD), and Developmental Dysplasia of the Hip (DDH).
+The goal of this study is to consolidate the current literature examining the return to physical activity for children and adolescents post radiographic recovery from slipped capital femoral epiphysis (SCFE) and Legg-Calve-Perthes Disease (LCPD).

 Introduction: [Briefly describe the rationale for the review in light of what is already known on the topic (approximately two to three sentences).]

 Recent evidence has shown that a vast majority of orthopaedic surgeons believe school-aged patients should return to physical activity (PA) after their hip conditions have healed.
-However, many surgeons are still hesitant to recommend the generally accepted national and international 60-minutes of moderate to vigorous activity per day to their patients as these guidelines were not developed specifically for hip patients.
-There is a clear need for…
+However, there is a lack of consensus or evidence-based guidelines to inform surgeon and therapist recommendations regarding the return to PA type, intensity, duration or any persistent PA restrictions.
+As most Canadian and global children and youth fail to meet the recommended 60 minutes of daily moderate vigorous PA (MVPA), it is suspected that children and youth who have recovered from these hip pathologies are at greater risk of failing to meet MVPA guidelines since their PA was restricted during active hip disease states.
+There exists a paucity of literature surveilling MVPA and PA habits of children and youth once they have recovered.
+Engaging in the recommended daily MVPA is associated with many physical health, mental health and social health benefits; thus, there is a critical need to closely examine PA patterns of those recovered from LCPD and SCFE to inform clinical recommendations.

 Inclusion criteria: [Summarize the inclusion criteria and highlight any relevant exclusions in paragraph format.
 Present the information in one to three sentences – NOT under individual subheadings.]